Yasmani Grandal Player Props: White Sox vs. Angels

-The Chicago White Sox, including Yasmani Grandal (batting .278 in his past 10 games, with a double, a home run, a walk and four RBI), battle starting pitcher Griffin Canning and the Los Angeles Angels at Guaranteed Rate Field, Monday at 8:10 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.243 on-base percentage in past 10 games, 82 points below season-long percentage), battle starting pitcher Tyler Anderson and the Los Angeles Angels at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Tigers.
+In his last game he had a hitless showing (0-for-2) against the Angels.

 Yasmani Grandal Game Info & Props vs. the Angels